muziejus/javascripting-english-major/6-abstraction.md

 Let’s imagine that our turtles have cards that tell you about them.
 On each card, we see the turtle’s name, his favorite color, and his weapon of choice.
-We can create these cards as JavaScript objects:
+We can create these cards as JavaScript `Object`s:

 ```javascript
 let leonardo, donatello, raphael, michelangelo, turtles;